Krazete/bookmarklets/README.md

 ## [DeleteSelection.js](min/deleteselection.min.js)

-Deleted selected elements.
+Deletes selected elements.
 Useful for some ads and paywalls.